 - Add back the chicken to the skillet and let it simmer covered on medium low heat for about 20 minutes or until the chicken is cooked through.

-- Sprinkle with chopped cilantro and serve over couscous or quinoa.
+- Serve over couscous or quinoa.

 Comments